Bachelor of Science in Civil Engineering (BSCE) Degree Requirements

 CEE Senior Year Courses

 (Choice of: CEE 441 Construction/Transporation Capstone; CEE 442 Structural/Geotech Capstone; CEE 444 Environmental Engineering; or CEE 445 Water/Hydrology Capstone.)
 Capstone course must be completed with miminum 2.0 grade.

 Technical Electives 15 cr

-Students must take at least one course from four of the six different areas selected from the Core Course List, plus any additional CEE 400-level course not used elsewhere.
-Core courses used to satisfy the four areas must be completed with a minimum grade of 2.0.
+Students must take at least one "core" course from three of the six different areas selected from the Core Course List, plus any additional CEE 400-level course not used elsewhere.
+Core courses used to satisfy the three areas must be completed with a minimum grade of 2.0.